 Time to Review your Policies?

 One approach is to set a review date for each and every document in your management system, based on the date it was last updated or reviewed.
-However, this can quickly become a bit of a nightmare, with documents coming up for review in a piecemeal fashion every day.
+QSToolbox lets you set a due date for each document.

 It is fine to have different review periods for different documents.
 Use a risk-based approach with more important, changeable or higher risk process documents reviewed more frequently.

 You might prefer to review a whole bunch of procedures together at the same time.

 Take a process-based approach and review all of the documents connected to a particular process at one time.
 This might make sense to do as part of your internal audit for that process area.